 Most other food and recipe websites are doing countdowns to Thanksgiving, we save ours for Passover (you can sign up for Passover countdown here).
-For everyone else in the world, Thanksgiving, celebrated with a multi-course extravagant meal, is a big to do and requires lots of planning.
-For most of us, Thanksgiving is a piece of cake (or maybe pie).
-After three day yom tov holidays all throughout October and the cleaning and prepping it takes to celebrate 2 Passover seders, we (I) revel in a day where we can actually cook food the day of serving.
+For most people in the U.S, Thanksgiving, celebrated with a multi-course extravagant meal, is a big to do and requires lots of planning.
+For most of US, Thanksgiving is a piece of cake (or maybe pie).
+After three day yom tov holidays and the cleaning and prepping it takes to celebrate 2 Passover seders, we (I) revel in a day where we can actually cook food the day of serving.

 Sure it is still nice to make somethings ahead and sure it is still helpful to plan, but to all you Jewish hosts and hostesses out there, I just want to say,